According to ESRB, this game contains: Enter content descriptors here, but unbold the text

 I agree with Mike that NHL 2002 is the closest you can get to the actual game of hockey on a console to date.
 But Im not sure that the game entirely succeeds in bringing the game of hockey to a videogame.
 Its close, but no cigar.

-According to ESRB, this game contains: Mild Animated Violence
+According to the ESRB, this game contains: Blood and Gore, Violence

 With the dawning of online play for consoles this year, a big selling point is that players will get the chance to interact with live people for an increased human element in games.
 The idea has merit, but in my opinion videogames that take place offline haven't done more than scratch the surface of offering similar experiences through simulation and programming.

 Fans of Big Robots are in for a real treat if they happen to own the Xbox console.
 For some strange reason, Microsoft's black behemoth will be host to a virtual armada of mecha-themed games quite soon.
 With upcoming titles like Murakumo, Phantom Crash, Robotech: Battlecry and Steel Battalion (to name just a few) there won't be any shortage of missile-launching, jet-boosting, laser-sword-slicing fury.
 I'm really a bit mystified as to exactly why there will be so many on the Box as opposed to the other two consoles, but whatever the case, the invasion's first wave has just hit.